ginseng666/Abgeordnete-MPs-Austria-1920-2021/README.md

-# Nationalratsabgeordnete Österreich/MPs Austria 1920-2017
+# Nationalratsabgeordnete und Mitglieder des Bundesrates Österreich/MPs Austria 1920-2017
 Current version/last update: 27.11.2017

 The JSON contains most of the available information about Austrian Members of Parliament (1.
-Chamber/Nationalrat) since 1920.
+Chamber/Nationalrat and 2.
+Chamber/Bundesrat) since 1920.
 The data was scraped of the official website of the [Austrian parliament](https://www.parlament.gv.at).

-The fields are:
+The fields for the 1.
+Chamber (Nationalrat, elected directly) are:

 * id: string; just an identifier, "nr_" + running number
 * whole_name: string; name of the person, including academic titles
 * given_name: string; first name(s) of the person
 * surname: string; last name of the person (for sorting and stuff)
-* title: array; (academic) titles of the person
+* title: array; the first entry always contains all titles coming ahead of the name, the second one all titles after the name (empty if no titles are present)
 * academic: boolean; true if person holds an academic title
 * sex: string; m for man, w for woman
 * birth: string; date of birth (dd.mm.yyyy)
 * place_of_birth: string; place of birth
-* place_of_birth_addition: string; sometimes there is additional information given on the place of birth, like a country or a state - note that this is very selective in the source file and the values are not standardised (you might find "Niederöstereich" as well as "NÖ")
+* place_of_birth_addition: string; sometimes there is additional information given on the place of birth, like a country or a state - note that this is very selective in the source file and the values are not standardised (you might find "Niederöstereich" as well as "NÖ", although I've tried to correct at least this inconsistency)
 * death: string; date of death (dd.mm.yyyy) - empty if still alive
 * place_of_death: string; place of death
 * place_of_death_addition: string; see above